VoxelForge/VoxelForge/API.md

 Changes the values of an initialized HUD bar for a certain player. `new_value` and `new_max_value` can be `nil`; if one of them is `nil`, that means the value is unchanged.
 If both values are `nil`, this function is a no-op.
+This function also tries minimize the amount of calls to `hud_change` of the Minetest Lua API, and therefore, network traffic. `hud_change` is only called if it is actually needed, i.e. when the actual length of the bar or the displayed string changed, so you do not have to worry about it.

 #### Parameters
 * `player`: `ObjectRef` of the player to which the HUD bar belongs to